 Kati GriffithAssociate Professor of Labor and Employment Law

-Professor Griffith is Associate Professor of Labor & Employment Law at Cornell's ILR School.
+Professor Griffith is Associate Professor of Labor & Employment Law at Cornell's ILR School and a Research Fellow affiliated with NYU’s Center for Labor & Employment Law.
 Griffith's scholarship focuses primarily on the intersection of immigration and workplace law at the subfederal, federal and international levels.
-She has published in both social science and legal journals.
+She has published in both social science and legal journals and is a co-author (along with Michael Harper and Samuel Estreicher) of the textbook Labor Law: Cases, Materials, and Problems, 8th Edition (Walters Kluwer).
 She teaches courses on labor & employment law, immigration law and legal issues affecting low-wage and contingent workforces.
-In 2010, she received a Cornell ILR MacIntyre Award for Exemplary Teaching and was selected by a Merrill Presidential Scholar as the faculty member who had the most positive influence on his education at Cornell University.
+She has twice received a Cornell ILR MacIntyre Award for Exemplary Teaching and was selected by a Merrill Presidential Scholar in 2010 as the faculty member who had the most positive influence on his education at Cornell University.

 Griffith joined Cornell’s ILR faculty in the Fall of 2007 after completing a Skadden Fellowship as a Staff Attorney at the Workers’ Rights Law Center of New York, Inc. in New York’s Hudson Valley.
 Prior to the Skadden Fellowship, Griffith served as a Law Clerk for the Honorable Rosemary S. Pooler in the U.S. Court of Appeals for the Second Circuit.
 She is a cum laude graduate of NYU School of Law, where she was a Root Tilden Public Interest Scholar, received the Sol D. Kapelsohn Prize for highest excellence in writing in the field of labor law and served as the Editor-in-Chief of the N.Y.U.
 Review of Law and Social Change.
 Before earning her J.D. from NYU, Griffith conducted research on women workers and labor law in Mexico as a Rotary Scholar and in El Salvador as a Fulbright Scholar.